dotemacs/blurgh/README.md

 Simple blog in sinatra with Github style syntax highlighting

-Originally started as a tutorial for http://ruby.rs
+Posts are stored as Markdown files

 ### Usage